sonicfurqan/CSS-101/01. Applying Css/readme.md

-# Types to add css style
+# Types to add CSS style

 1. Inline Styling : Adding style to html element directly by using style tag
 ```html